Symmetry structure of multi-dimensional time-fractional partial differential equations: Main results

 \textbf{Step 2}.
 Finding the two conditions to determine the Lie symmetry.
 By Theorem \ref{cor-1}, first write down the expressions $\H_i,\F_i$ and the sets $I_i,J_i,I_i\setminus J_i$, then obtain the two determining conditions given by (\ref{eqn-sys-det-cor}).

 \textbf{Step 3}.
-Further separation of the second condition in system (\ref{eqn-sys-det-cor}) with respect to $\u$ and its $\x$-derivatives to get the symmetry determining system about $\tau,\,\xi_i$ and $\eta_j$, then together with the first condition, solve the system to get the generator (\ref{eq:rel6}).
+Further separation of the second condition in system (\ref{eqn-sys-det-cor}) with respect to $\u$ and its $\x$-derivatives to get the symmetry determining system about $\tau,\,\xi_i$ and $\eta_j$, then together with the first condition, solve the system to get the {infinitesimal} generator (\ref{eq:rel6}).

-It is worthy of saying that in the third step the separation of the second condition in system (\ref{eqn-sys-det-cor}) is different with the usual one for integer-order PDEs where the former one is divided about $\u$ and its derivatives while the latter one is done with respect to $\x$-derivatives of $\u$.
-Such separation herein results from that the prescribed infinitesimals $\tau,\,\xi_i$ and $\eta_j$ in Theorem \ref{th-1} are independent of $\u$ and its $\x$-derivatives and thus will generate a more simplified symmetry determining equations.
+It should be mentioned that in \textbf{Step 3} the separation of the second condition in system (\ref{eqn-sys-det-cor}) is more deeper than the one for integer-order PDEs where the former one is divided about $\u$ and its $\x$-derivatives because the prescribed infinitesimals $\tau,\,\xi_i$ and $\eta_j$ in Theorem \ref{th-1} are independent of $\u$ and its $\x$-derivatives, while the latter one is done only with respect to $\x$-derivatives of $\u$.
+Thus the separation {in \textbf{Step 3} will generate a more simplified symmetry determining system.}